redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 	    real-ip-header: "proxy_protocol"
 	    set-real-ip-from: "0.0.0.0/0"

-From the AWS web console modify the NLB that was created by enabling proxy protocol for both listeners (TCP:80 and TCP:443).
+From the AWS web console modify the NLB that was created by enabling proxy protocol attributes for both listeners (TCP:80 and TCP:443).

-Add an additional A record (\*.example.com) to the private hosted zone aliasing the NLB endpoint.
+Add an A record for the wildcard domain \*.example.com in the private hosted zone and configure it as an alias to the NLB.

-In the next steps the echoserver application is deployed.
-Create a namespace for hosting this application.
+Deploy the echoserver application in a new namespace which displays HTTP headers when invoked.

 	oc new-project my-project